tikuro69/SQL-Mystery-Generator/README.md

-# SQL_Mystery_Generator
+# SQL Mystery Generator

 ##  Instructions

-  - I created this program to learn how to make something like SQL Mystery

-  - I tried to randomize some of the variables
+・I created this program to learn how to make something like SQL Mystery ・I tried to randomize some of the variables

-  - I made this to study DB and Faker
+・I made this to study DB and Faker

-  - I've kept the details intact
+・I've kept the details intact

-  - The data was imported from CSV into the DB
+・The data was imported from CSV into the DB

-  - There are inconsistencies in the data in order to make it add up

-  - At least I can play
+・There are inconsistencies in the data in order to make it add up ・At least I can play
-  - Maybe I'll make a web version eventually.

 ## Usage